GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 4. Intervention for all

-While it is important that effective GCSE intervention strategies are put into place for those pupils who need them the most, it’s also important to be mindful of those who aren’t offered lots of additional support.
+While effective GCSE intervention strategies must be in place for those pupils who need them the most, it’s also important to be mindful of those who aren’t offered lots of additional support.
 Some pupils perceive it as unfair that they work hard and don’t get extra help, particularly if they also have the perception that some of those receiving intervention have a poor work ethic or don’t put as much effort in during class time.
 This is where relatively low-cost strategies such as an open drop-in session can be useful.

 See also: Fluent In Five For Secondary